mkkellogg/GTE/README.md

 	2.3 OSX Notes

 	On OSX it is fairly straight forward to install the pre-requisite libraries mentioned above.
-They are all available through the Brew package management utility, and the version of Assimp available through Brew seems to support FBX models.
-The one caveat is that Brew package names vary slightly from the official names mentioned above.
-The actual names of the packages you need to install are as follows:
+They are all available through the Homebrew package management utility, and the version of Assimp available through Homebrew seems to support FBX models.
+The actual names of the Homebrew packages you need to install are as follows:

 	- Assimp: assimp
 	- DevIL: devil